andrewhughes86/golfballdesign/TaskList.md

 - [x] Dimples of the same diameter automatically same color
 - [ ] Line break or some way to section the tool plane
 - [ ] Create max and min control for dimension to prevent system errors.
-- [ ] Remove WASD buttons and replace with keyboard shortcut instructions.
+- [x] Remove WASD buttons and replace
+- [ ] Add keyboard shortcut instructions.
+- [ ] Change polar array function to have a global setting and a way to override it for indivisiual dimples
+- [x] Create a script and button to hide all polar arrayed dimples